-Assessment Commons, a rich site filled with many links to Internet resources for higher education outcomes assessment.
+Assessment Commons is a rich site filled with many links to Internet resources for higher education outcomes assessment.

 National Institute for Learning Outcomes Assessment, an organization dedicated to making learning outcomes usable and transparent with also a great online resource library available on its site.

 HutchCC utilizes both internal and external instruments to assess student learning at the course, program, and institution levels.

 Each course at HutchCC uses a master syllabus that was approved by the department, Curriculum Committee, Representative Assembly, and Board of Trustees.
 Each syllabus states the measurable course outcomes and competencies that must occur during the teaching of the class.
 In addition to this, the syllabus also states the common assessment instruments the instructor must use when teaching the course.
 The listed assessment instruments are the minimum amount that is required to be used.
 An instructor has the ability to use more instruments at his/her discretion.
 These master syllabi allow for consistency to take place across the institution regardless of the mode of delivery or the location.